 Dog Run Beach (Coronado Island Dog Beach)

-Dog Run beach is located at the northern portion of Coronado Beach, another popular spot for San Diego locals to enjoy their days.
-This is a fantastic surfing spot for humans and dogs who love to spend time in the waves.
-In fact, if you do a quick internet search, you’ll quickly come across video after video of dogs riding waves at Dog Run Beach!
+Dog Run Beach is at the northern end of Coronado Beach, a popular spot for San Diego locals.
+It’s a great surfing spot for both humans and dogs who love the waves.
+In fact, a quick search online will show plenty of videos of dogs riding the surf at Dog Run Beach!

-While leash rules are strictly enforced around the area, dogs are allowed off-leash to roam freely once they are within the designated area.
+While leash rules are strictly enforced outside the designated area, dogs are welcome to roam off-leash once you reach the official Dog Beach zone.
 When you’ve had your fill of fun in the sun, leash your pet back up and walk a short distance to enjoy lunch or dinner down the street at Hotel Del Coronado.

 Fiesta Island

-For those unfamiliar, Fiesta Island is a spit of land that stretches out into Mission Bay, creating a long stretch of beaches that visitors are welcome to drive out to and park their cars on for the day.
+For those unfamiliar, Fiesta Island is a spit of land that stretches out into Mission Bay, where visitors can drive out and park for the day.
 While this is great fun for humans, it’s an even better time for dogs, who are welcome to spend the day playing and swimming as they please.

 Del Mar Dog Beach

-North Beach, Del Mar is an extremely popular spot for dog owners and their pets as it is the only dog-friendly beach within city limits.
-If you aren’t sure what portion of the beach you should take your pet to, stick between 29th street and Solana Beach.
+North Beach, Del Mar, is an extremely popular spot for dog owners and their pets as it is the only dog-friendly beach within city limits.
+If you’re unsure where to take your pet, head between 29th Street and Solana Beach.
 Pack a picnic lunch and umbrella to make a day of your excursion, but make sure to keep an eye on your food around so many nosey pups.

-Because the dog portion of these beaches is so extensive, many love the fact that their dog can run and play without being jam packed in one area.
+Because these beaches have a wide dog area, many owners love watching their dogs run and play freely without being cramped.
 If your pet prefers a less crowded environment, this is probably the spot for you.
 Plus, there is nothing to boost the mood like watching happy dogs gallop along the beautiful beach cliffs.

 On-Leash Dog Beaches